digital-asset/daml/docs/source/daml/intro/12_Testing.rst

 Template Creation Coverage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The coverage report mentions which templates were defined but never created.
-For example, in the following test we only create contracts out of ``T1`` and ``T2``, never creating instances of template ``T3``:
+For example, the following test creates contracts out of only ``T1`` and ``T2``, never creating instances of template ``T3``:

 .. literalinclude:: daml/daml-intro-12/daml/Token_Coverage.daml
   :language: daml